mlebard-galadrim/git-formation/EXERCICE.md

 # git-formation

-Let's learn how to use interactive rebases
+**Goal**: Learn how to use the interactive (`-i`) rebase option

 This exercise assumes you are comfortable with a regular rebase.
 If you aren't, go do the exercise on `exo/rebase-basic`.

 In this branch, there are 6 commits.
 One out of two commit is just fixing a typo in the previous commit.
-Using the command `git rebase -i main`, find a way to squash the commits with the message `typo fixup` with the previous commit in the chain.
+Using the command `git rebase -i main`, find a way to squash the every commit with the message `typo fixup` with the previous commit in the chain.

 Every detail you need to complete this exercise is present in the little menu that appears when you run `git rebase -i`.
 As a hint, the options that you need to look at are `squash` and / or `fixup`